 So you’re thinking about a long walk in the woods (or desert or mountains)?
 Congratulations!
-A thru hike can be a transformative experience and an epic adventure.
+A thru hike can be an epic adventure and a transformative experience.

 You might be surprised to hear that thru hiking isn’t really the determining factor here.
 The best backpack size for a thru hike, just like for any type of backpacking trip, depends on your gear, the conditions, and how much food and water you’ll need to carry at one time.